marco-gallegos/commit-cli/readme.md

 # Git Commmit Cli

-This project provides a cli to make git commits with the [odoo format](https://www.odoo.com/documentation/14.0/reference/guidelines.html#git) from a text wizard.
+This project provides a cli to make git commits with a minimized [odoo format](https://www.odoo.com/documentation/14.0/reference/guidelines.html#git) from a text wizard.

+Is a wrapper of the `git commit -m` command writed with 💟 on Python.

+This was tested on a raspbian and a fedora OS with the nvim and vim editor

 ## Instalation